View & Edit Students: Overview

 • Select [Cancel] to close the message without saving.

-Save Test Assignments popup
+Save Test Assignments pop-up.

 Figure 8.
 Save Test Assignments